marcelocarrara96/marcelocarrara96/READMEeng.md

 ## 🚀 About me

-> 🎯 **Goal:** Transitioning into Cloud Computing with a focus on becoming a **Cloud Analyst / AWS NOC Support**.
-Passionate about designing scalable, secure, and efficient cloud infrastructures on AWS.
+> 🎯 **Goal:** Breaking into Cloud Computing as a **Cloud Analyst Jr / AWS NOC Support**.

 I went from League of Legends servers to AWS servers.
-I dedicate myself daily to cloud infrastructure and architecture — because in the cloud, just like in competitive gaming, the grind never stops.
-Every lab completed is one step closer to building scalable, secure, and efficient systems.
+I dedicate myself daily to cloud infrastructure and architecture — because in the cloud, just like

 ---